-A regular guest poet at spoken word events and festivals, Sarah read alongside Bernard O’Donoghue at the 2013 Cheltenham Poetry Festival and will be a guest poet in Cork and Limerick in July, after being selected for this year’s Coventry-Cork twin city poets exchange.
-Twice shortlisted for Worcestershire Poet Laureate, Sarah is also performing at this year’s Ledbury Poetry Festival.
+A regular guest poet at spoken word events and festivals, Sarah read alongside Bernard O’Donoghue at the 2013 Cheltenham Poetry Festival and returns to the festival in 2016.
+She performed at Ledbury Poetry Festival 2013 and 2015, read in the Carol Ann Duffy and Friends series at the Royal Exchange in Manchester in 2014 and was a guest poet in Cork and Limerick in July 2013, after being selected for that year’s Coventry-Cork twin city poets exchange.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-24373306-1']); _gaq.push(['_trackPageview']);